To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Petty Officer Second Class (E-5)

-To become a Petty Officer Second Class, you need to fulfill your basic requirements, such as the service-wide competition, and the CO’s recommendation.
+To become a Petty Officer Second Class, you need to fulfill your basic requirements, such as the SWE and the CO’s recommendation.

 Also, you need six months of TIR.